SonnyJim/snesbot/README.md

 sudo ./snesbot -l -L -p -j -f filename.dump

 Turn on SNES and hopefully watch it do incredible things

+I have included a script for snes9x-rr, but unfortunately it seems that the emulation isn't accurate enough, especially if there are 'lag frames' during ganmeplay.

 TODO:
 ----